dylan-lang/opendylan/documentation/library-reference/source/dylan/define-function.rst

      The adjectives permitted depend on the implementation.

-     The *parameter-list* describes the number and types of the function’s arguments and return values.
+     The *parameter-list* describes the number and types of the function's arguments and return values.
 It is an error to supply ``#next`` in the parameter list, and there is no implicit ``#next`` parameter.